 » steelmaking raw material markets, which are receiving increasing attention by governments and industry alike given the sector depends heavily on a range of raw materials for its production;

 » global excess capacity, given its growing magnitude and the impacts it is having on the industry’s economic viability.
-Governments are interested in learning the causes, particularly the role of government interventions in creating or sustaining excess capacity, as well as policies aimed at easing the situation;
+Governments are interested in learning the causes of excess capacity, particularly the role of government interventions in creating or sustaining excess capacity, as well as policies aimed at easing the situation;

 » environmental performance, and particularly the contribution of energy efficiency technologies as well as developments in breakthrough technologies to address climate change.

 Evaluating the financial health of the steel industry

 Steel Market Developments

 Greening Steel: Innovation for climate change mitigation in the steel sector